ceejbot/modcache/README.md

 `--refresh` uses the weak etag the Nexus returns to see if their data has changed.
 This dings you an API request even if you get a 304 back :(.

+If you have [just](https://github.com/casey/just) installed, the justfile provides some conveniences for running the tool

 ## References

 [The Nexus API](https://app.swaggerhub.com/apis-docs/NexusMods/nexus-mods_public_api_params_in_form_data/1.0#/)